ricvolpe/generative-confidants/README.md

 ## Data processing steps

+0. Set variables in `config.py` then complete steps 1-5 for a single bach of data processing and anonymisation.

 1. `process-diaries.py` processes raw diary entries CSV from qualtrics and produces
     * TXT files for each participant's diary entries and chat transcripts
     * CSV file with quantitative measures of diary entries